joseTamezPena/Finite-Particles/README.md

 For electric charges. k is the Coulomb constant, $q_1$ and $q_2$ are the elementary charges of the electron, i.e., e, $v_1$ and $v_2$ are the velocities of the interacting particles, and $r$ is the distance between the two particles.

 ## The Mass

+The inertia (mass) of finite-sized particles is proportional to the

 ##